alexwine36/Portfolio/apps/portfolio/content/education/bethel/index.md

 - Portrayed Charley in stage production of Charley's Aunt (2011)
 - Ran live sound for SIC (2012), managing sound levels while queueing created sound effects.
-- Participated in an improv club
+- Performed as part of an improv club
 <!-- - Researched reasoning behind stalking behavior in an effort to keep college students safe -->
 <!-- - Envisioned, created and built an Audio Recording Program for the use of the students at the college.
   - Got the program up and running within six months